 - Give and receive feedback;

 - Support and stretch each other’s thinking;

-- Challenge each other and stress-test ideas where appropriate; and
+- Challenge each other with support, and stress-test ideas where appropriate; and

 - Engage in development conversations that are short in length, but strong in impact.